KristoferN/docs/source/includes/_properties.md

 Key          | Default       | Description
 -------------|---------------|--------------------------------------------------
-limit        | -1 (no limit) | Prevent how many post references that can be added. post_type    | 'page'        | Change which post types it loads post objects from query        | array       | Append a `WP_Query` on all post types.
+limit        | -1 (no limit) | Prevent how many post references that can be added. only_once    | false         | When this is true you can only select a relationship once. post_type    | 'page'        | Change which post types it loads post objects from query        | array       | Append a `WP_Query` on all post types.
 Gist reference over `WP_Query`.
 Note that `post_type` in query will always be removed show_sort_by | true          | Show the sort by dropdown or not.